noopkat/take-it-backathon/README.md

 6. Judging criteria not being adhered to by judges
 7. Demo time is not valued or celebrated as the magic part of the event
 8. Safe rather than silly
+9. Absurdly large cash prizes that attract a different crowd and promote less than friendly behaviour

 ### Isn't this just your opinion?